ipython-contrib/jupyter_contrib_nbextensions/README.md

 informative labels in your plots.
 If you don't want, e.g., a title on your plot, just remove that line.

-# Reasons for using this extension

-There are various reasons to use this extension.
-Among them:

-  * Introducing beginners to coding.
-It's useful for the beginner to have a list of useful possibilities (with correct syntax!) lined up right where the programming is happening.
-It's like "Hello world" on steroids.
-  * Introducing the Jupyter notebook.
-It can be useful to have some nice things to do in the notebook to demonstrate the possibilities.
-For example, you might suggest that someone new to the notebook run the Matplotlib setup and then make an example plot.
-  * Convenience for lazy people like me.
-For example, I usually don't want to bother with all the typing involved in setting up the nice (but important) parts of a plot, like the axis labels and legend.
-But by inserting the template, all I have to do is change the relevant values.
-  * Reminders about useful things that could be done.
-For example, when I'm manipulating expressions in SymPy, I'll frequently forget that I can simplify, expand, collect, etc., in all sorts of ways.
-The boilerplate menu reminds me of that.
-  * Convenient reference for massive libraries.
-For example, SciPy contains lots of constants.
-You could certainly go to the web page describing these various constants to find the one you need, or you could just explore them right in the browser.
-The same is true of SymPy's collection of special functions.

 # Installation